-The debate over the legalization of marijuana and the medicinal use has been a hot topic for the last 10+ years and is viewed favorably by most people.
+The debate over the legalization of marijuana and the medicinal use has been a hot topic for the last several decades and is viewed favorably by most people.
 You may be wondering if consuming marijuana as medicine is the right choice for you?
 We want to help you weigh the medical marijuana pros and cons and ultimately find out if it’s the right choice for you.

 The opinions on both sides of the medical marijuana issue present valid arguments, however the list of both the pros and cons of medical marijuana will continue to grow as research is documented and made available to the general public through a variety of resources.